-A hundred (and one) years ago, women’s access to money and power was … let’s go with “negligible.”
+A hundred (and two) years ago, women’s access to money and power was … let’s go with “negligible.”
 Job opportunities were limited to “women’s work,” and conditions were often appalling.
 Women mostly stopped working (and could actually lose their citizenship) after they got married.

 But then came the 19th Amendment, which supposedly gave all women the vote in 1920 — but actually, was pretty complicated.
 Here’s what you should know, in a nutshell.

 The history of women and voting in the US

 From the beginning, the fight for women’s right to vote was racially fraught.
 Leaders like Ida B. Wells-Barnett criticized white suffragists for slandering Black people as whiskey-crazed “mobs” who “menaced” white families to advance the cause of Prohibition, telling Black suffragists to march at the rear of a parade, and constantly putting the women’s vote before the Black vote.